wiphoo/Demo-GrapesJS_React/README.md

 ```

 3. **Configure your project** (optional):
-   - Update `wrangler.toml` with your custom domain and settings
+   - Update `wrangler.jsonc` with your custom domain and settings
-   - Add environment variables in `wrangler.toml` if needed
+   - Add environment variables in `wrangler.jsonc` if needed

 ### Deployment